gaultier/blog/kahns_algorithm.md

 ### Helpers

-We need a helper function to check if a node has no incoming edge (`Line 9` in the algorithm):
+We need a helper function to check if a node has no incoming edge (line 9 in the algorithm):

 ```js
 function hasNodeNoIncomingEdge(adjacencyMatrix, nodeIndex) {